rybaier/evac-assistance-app/README.md

-# Evac Assistance App - working title?
+# Evac Assistance App - Evacced or Evact? working title?
 Evaxapp or EvacPrapp or Evac Assist
 ## What is this
-An Evacuation Assistance App to help individuals, families and friends reduce the stress and have a plan when the need to evacuate their home arises.
+An Evacuation Assistance App to help individuals, families and friends reduce the stress and have a plan to follow when the need to evacuate their home arises.

 ## The Idea
 Things The app will do